Samuelk-Chase/CS3450-Software-Engineering/Design/Test.md

 # Our Testing Plan

 In this document, we outline our approach and strategy for thoroughly testing our application.
 Our goal is to ensure that every critical aspect of the system works as expected, providing a reliable and bug-free experience for our users.
+Note: ChatGpt assisted us in writing this document.

 ## Testing Approach and Philosophy